 This is why the experience factor is so crucial.
 As consumers interact with their money as part of their financial wellness, they are sharing their experiences with their networks.
 The companies that get this right are the ones that stand to benefit from the tectonic shift.
 Just don’t tell Abagnale.
 It was a busy day.
 After the morning sessions, and a leisurely lunch at the Otto in St. Mark’s Square, it was off to assist our clients with media interviews.
 Money 20/20 has a very impressive media attendee list this year and we’ve been busy arranging meetings with traditional outlets like CNBC, Forbes and Let’s Talk Payments, podcast interviews with Breaking Banks and video interviews with BrightTALK.
 Thanks to Accenture for setting up the coffee stand in the hallway outside the media room.
 The go-go juice was much appreciated to fuel the interview sessions.

 Between the established media outlets and the social media, Money 20/20 has been all over the news.
 We’ve been busy tweeting and posting behind-the-scenes looks on Instagram.
-This morning I was very excited to see the Money 20/20 Snapchat geotag is up and running!
+This morning we were very excited to see the Money 20/20 Snapchat geotag is up and running!

-On Tuesday I’ll finally get a chance to walk the exhibit floor.
-Excited to stop by the booths for D+H, Marqeta, Geoswift, EY, Moven and all of our other industry friends I’ve seen as wandering around the show.
-Catch me if you can!
-I’m always easy to find.
+On Tuesday We'll finally get a chance to walk the exhibit floor.
+Excited to stop by the booths for D+H, Marqeta, Geoswift, EY, Moven and all of our other industry friends We’ve seen as wandering around the show.
+Catch us if you can!
+We're always easy to find.